-Changing market conditions, stakeholder interest, and recent dredged material reuse guidance have renewed support for in-reservoir solutions as part of a comprehensive multi-state strategy to restore Chesapeake Bay.
-The Conowingo Sediment Characterization and Innovative Reuse and Beneficial Use pilot project will provide Maryland with better information on the quality of sediments behind the dam, dredging costs, dredged material reuse options, scalability, and feasibility for addressing Conowingo’s impacts.
-A revised request for proposals for this project was issued on November 13th, 2018 and Northgate-Dutra (ND) was awarded the contract in February 2019.
-To date ND has completed a literature and data review of existing sediment and bathymetric data behind Conowingo Dam and finalized a sediment characterization report describing the chemical and physical characteristics of Conowingo sediments.
+|Since the 2015 study, changing market conditions, increased stakeholder interest, and MDE’s dredged material reuse guidance have renewed interest in dredging as part of a comprehensive multi-state strategy to restore Chesapeake Bay.
+In 2018, Maryland issued a request for proposals for a Conowingo Sediment Characterization (SC) and Innovative Reuse and Beneficial Use (IRBU) pilot project to provide better information on the quality of sediments behind the dam, dredging costs, dredged material reuse options, scalability, and feasibility for addressing Conowingo’s impacts.
+In February 2019, Northgate-Dutra (ND) was awarded the SC and IRBU contract.
+The final SC report is available HERE and the final IRBU report available HERE.

 Figure 1: Mechanically dredging the first scoop of material from Conowingo Reservoir, Oct.
 2021.
 Photo courtesy of Matthew Rowe

 Figure 2: Sediment coring setup from barges used to collect Conowingo sediments for characterization, Dec.
 2020.
 Photo courtesy of Matthew Rowe.

 - There are an estimated 253 million total cubic yards of sediment in the Maryland portion of Conowingo Reservoir.
 These consist of predominantly silt and clay, with some intervening sand layers.
 Conowingo sediments are sandier upstream near the Maryland state line, and siltier as you get closer to the dam;